 Home Cafe is the surprisingly stylish and ultra-modern addition to the National Library.
 Tucked away on the ground floor, you might miss it.
 But if you’re a coffee lover like me, you’ll follow the smell of Havana coffee beans.

-I’m biased as I did used to work at the National Library of New Zealand, but with Havana coffee, free WiFi and yummy counter food – you can understand why.
+One of the more contemporary cafes in Wellington, I’m biased as I did used to work at the National Library of New Zealand, but with Havana coffee, free WiFi and yummy counter food – you can understand why.

 Fried chicken, burritos, alcoholic milkshakes – you’ll find something truly alternative here.
 Plus casual live music Thursday & Friday evenings.